Chapter 609 — Criminal Code

 Damage to Property of Critical Public Service Facilities, Utilities, and Pipelines

-It is a crime to intentionally damage property belonging to critical public service facilities, utilities, and …
+It is a crime to damage the physical property of a critical public service facility, utility, or pipeline with the …

 609.595